Chinglim/LAB4/README.md

 ##3)Discussion of Datapath Modifications
 Programme Controller was done by the kindness of Cpt Sliva.

+For the Instruction Register(IR), as stated in the comment, its reset low is asychronous.If the reset is asynchronous, the reset statement have to be run before the clock statement, as shown below.

+ process(Clock,Reset_L)
+  	begin
+ if(Reset_L= '0') then       (Reset statement)
+			IR<="0000";
+ elsif(Clock'event and Clock ='1')then    (Clock Statement)

-For the Instruction Register(IR), as stated in the comment, its reset low is asychronous.
-Furthermore with the knowledge from the class, IR is only active when IRLd is '1', thus allow the 4 bits Data Bus input to be output on the IR output.
+Furthermore with the knowledge from the class, IR will only be active when IRLd is '1', thus allow the 4 bits Data Bus input to be output on the IR output.

+MARHi and MARLo is somehow similar to the operation of the IR as in that the Data bus inputs will only passes through them when the MARHi/ MARLo Ld is '1', and output via the respective MARHi/MARLo output.

+As for Address Selector (multiplexer), as based on the knowledge obtained through the lessons in class,Address Selector (multiplexer) is not sensitive to clock input.
+Furthermore, due to its 8 bits output, when the addrsel is '1' , it allows the 2 4 bits MARHi and MARLo values to be passed through.
+Whereas, when addrsel is '0', it will then select the 8 bits PC value as output.

+Furthermore, as based on the lesson taught in class, the Accumulator only allow the 4 bits ALU output to pass through if the ACCLD is active ,'1'.and only when the ENAccB, which is the input of a tristate buffer, is '1' then can the value of the accumulator be transferred to the data bus.

 ##4)Datapath Test and Debug
 During the whole process, mainly syntax error like use of wrong " " or ' ' , forgetting to end of certain function properly and semicolons too.